 CA Dashboard indicators were not released in time for the creation of the LCAP.
 The below reflects a review of other data sources.
-Since the 2021-22 LCAP reporting, the school has shown growth towards desired outcomes in the following areas: increase in Parent Rating from 94% to 98%, increased in the percent of families who return surveys from 70% to 91%, decrease in Suspension Rate from 1.5% to 0%, increase in EL Reclassification Rate from 0% to 12.7%, and a decrease in Chronic Absenteeism from 30.2% to 16.0%.
-The school also sees successes in the following areas: 0% Expulsion Rate, 100% of students have access to standards aligned materials at home and in school as appropriate for a given lesson and 100% of the school's instructional materials are aligned to state standards, 87.5% of the school's facility repair status were rated as good or excellent on the SARC, and students to have access to, and are enrolled in, a broad course of study including the programs and services developed and provided to unduplicated students and individuals with exceptional needs on the CA Dashboard.
+Since the 2021-22 LCAP reporting, the school has shown growth towards desired outcomes in the following areas: decrease in Suspension Rate from 4.1% to 0%, increase is SARC facilities rating from 87.5% areas rated as good or excellent to 100%, and an increase in EL Reclassification Rate from 7% to 12.7%.
+The school also sees successes in the following areas: 0% Expulsion Rate, 100% of students have access to standards aligned materials at home and in school as appropriate for a given lesson and 100% of the school's instructional materials are aligned to state standards, and students to have access to, and are enrolled in, a broad course of study including the programs and services developed and provided to unduplicated students and individuals with exceptional needs on the CA Dashboard.